Trabecula: Trabecula in other organisms

 Bone volume fraction (BV/TV) was found to be relatively constant for the variety of animal sizes tested.
 Larger animals did not show a significantly larger mass per unit volume of trabecular bone.
 This may be due to an adaptation which reduces the physiological cost of producing, maintaining, and moving tissue.
 However, BV/TV showed significant positive scaling in avian femoral condyles.
 Larger birds present decreased flight habits due to avian BV/TV allometry.
 The flightless kiwi, weighing only 1–2 kg, had the greatest BV/TV of the birds tested in the study.
-This shows that trabecular bone geometry is related to ‘prevailing mechanical conditions’, so the differences in trabecular geometry in the femoral head and condyle could be attributed to different loading environments of coxofemoral and femorotibial joints.
+This shows that trabecular bone geometry is related to 'prevailing mechanical conditions', so the differences in trabecular geometry in the femoral head and condyle could be attributed to different loading environments of coxofemoral and femorotibial joints.

-The woodpecker’s ability to resist repetitive head impact is correlated with its unique micro/nano-hierarchical composite structures.
-Microstructure and nanostructure of the woodpecker’s skull consists of an uneven distribution of spongy bone, the organizational shape of individual trabeculae.
+The woodpecker's ability to resist repetitive head impact is correlated with its unique micro/nano-hierarchical composite structures.
+Microstructure and nanostructure of the woodpecker's skull consists of an uneven distribution of spongy bone, the organizational shape of individual trabeculae.
 This affects the woodpecker's mechanical properties, allowing the cranial bone to withstand a high ultimate strength (σu).
-Compared to the cranial bone of the lark, the woodpecker cranial bone is denser and less spongy, having a more plate-like structure rather than the more rod-like structure observed in larks.
+Compared to the cranial bone of the lark, the woodpecker's cranial bone is denser and less spongy, having a more plate-like structure rather than the more rod-like structure observed in larks.
 Furthermore, the woodpecker's cranial bone is thicker and more individual trabeculae.
-Relative to the trabeculae in lark, the woodpecker’s trabecular is more closely spaced and more plate-like.
-[19] These properties result in higher ultimate strength in the cranial bone of the woodpecker.
+Relative to the trabeculae in lark, the woodpecker's trabecular is more closely spaced and more plate-like.
+These properties result in higher ultimate strength in the cranial bone of the woodpecker.